KarenNemeth/Petition/README.md

-# Petition to exile Trump to Mexico
+# Petition to Exile Trump to Mexico